 - Intermediate Bodies

-- ESI Funds experts from regional and local authorities and experts involved in ETC Programme
+- EU Funds experts from regional and local authorities and experts involved in ETC Programme

 - Beneficiaries of EU funded projects, i.e.: Private and public companies, associations, research institutes

 - International, national and local associations and networks